 - part 4 – trip report: North Island, Turangi, & Tongariro Crossing

 - part 5 – trip report: Maui with the parents & brother

 - part 6 – final impressions & wrap up

 This section is about our long journey to get to New Zealand.
 The TDRL version is Japan and California has good food, California has good friends, business class is pretty awesome, business class is even more awesome when you are delayed on the tarmac at Beijing, United can be pretty terrible, and we took the way too long way around to get there.
-I’d recommending skipping ahead to the next section to our actual adventures.
+Should you want to read about it, you can do so by expanding the section below.

 the departure – Raleigh

 Our trip started like most trips with a fight out of Raleigh (RDU).
 Since our total time away was around 3 weeks, parking would be expensive at the airport.
 My solution was to park, stay, and fly.
 Rather than paying for the specialized rates specifically for park, stay, and fly or going through the specialized OTA, I would book a room with a hotel with shuttle service but do not list a park and fly rate.
 This gets me the points for staying with the hotel also.
 This time, we stayed at the Holiday Inn Express at Research Park.
 Even though they had a 2-week limit, the night staff told me I can keep my car there longer.
 Surprisingly though, he didn’t write down my contact information, which you should always leave as I found out later (that story will conclude in a later part of the report).
 Since then, I’ve found that the Holiday Inn RDU allows an even longer limit of 31 days.